CM4all/pond/doc/index.rst

  Write raw :envvar:`LOG_RECORD` packets to standard output instead of pretty-printing them as text lines.

+.. option:: --per-site-append=DIRECTORY

+ Instead of writing to standard output, create one file for each site in the specified directory.
+Existing files will be appended to.

 The following filters are available:

 - :samp:`type=TYPE` shows only records of the specified type.